 Shatavari, also known as wild asparagus, is an Ayurvedic herb used for centuries for many issues, including as a reproductive tonic for both men and women, as a digestive soother, and an herb that helps one adapt and cope with stress.
 It is rich in antioxidants and helps to promote healthy energy levels and strength.
 It is also well-known for its ability to increase breastmilk production in breastfeeding mothers.
 It’s considered an “herbal Domperidone” and helps to get things flowing.
-It helps increase the vital fluids in the body.
+It's the perfect herb for women who are breastfeeding, who want to keep their milk supply up while trying to conceive another baby.
+It helps to increase the vital fluids in the body.

 For women, Shatavari helps with the following:

 - Rejuvenating tonic for the female reproductive system.

 - Shatavari is the primary uterine tonic in the Ayurvedic system.